elizape/Kauru/README.md

 # Kauru
-Kauru is a little alpha proyect, to buy and sell of you want!
+Kauru is a little alpha proyect, to buy and sell what you want!